Due Diligence and Earnest Money

 Due Diligence Fees & Process and Earnest Money Explained

-You and your REALTOR® at NC Pro Realty Group have found the perfect house that you want to buy!
+You and your REALTOR® at NC Pro Realty have found the perfect house that you want to buy!
 It's all very exciting.
 What next?
 Let's talk about fees that typically paid by the Buyer at the time of contract.
 The DUE DILIGENCE FEE is a fee paid to the Seller once the contract has been executed, essentially asking the Seller to take their home off the market for you, while you do your investigation and due diligence on the home.
 This fee is credited to the Buyer at Closing.
 The DUE DILIGENCE PERIOD is the time period in which the Buyer has to complete their investigation.
 EARNEST MONEY is essentially a deposit on the home and is held in Escrow until Closing.
-At NC Pro Realty Group, the Closing Attorney holds the funds.
-Your agent at NC Pro Realty Group will explain the market conditions and recommendations to Buyers for the amounts of due diligence, period of due diligence time and earnest money.
+At NC Pro Realty, the Closing Attorney holds the funds.
+Your agent at NC Pro Realty will explain the market conditions and recommendations to Buyers for the amounts of due diligence, period of due diligence time and earnest money.
 These are important terms in an Offer to Purchase a home.

 IMPORTANT BUYER INFORMATION IN NORTH CAROLINA

 Due Diligence is the fee that is retained by the Seller, even if the Buyer terminates the contract, except in rare instances, explained below.
 Buyers often ask, "what if we discover that repairs are needed the home during the diligence period and the Seller does not want to make the repairs, or the repairs seem too costly, can't I get my money back?"
 The short answer is NO. The Seller is not obligated to make repairs, but keep in mind that both Sellers and Buyers are typically motivated to close on the home and therefore, repair negotiations can be common.